-One of the biggest traders posts extraordinary amounts of rhino horn daily on WeChat, offering 11 horns in just 1 image.
+One of the biggest traders posts extraordinary amounts of rhino horn daily on WeChat, offering 11 horns in just one image.

-Pieter Mohr , Senior Strategic Partner at WJC takes stage to talk about the diplomatic effort and national dialogue.
+Pieter Mohr, Director Strategic Partnerships at the Wildlife Justice Commission takes stage to talk about the diplomatic effort and national dialogue:

-Unfortunately,we did not hear back from the Vietnamese authorities after the delivery of the Map of Facts.
+“Unfortunately, we did not hear back from the Vietnamese authorities after the delivery of the Case File.”

 Today we received info from Viet Nam embassy that one person of interest in our investigation has just been arrested.